-1670s, from Latinized form of Greek demiourgos, literally "public or skilled worker, worker for the people," from demos "common people" (see demotic) + ergos "work," from PIE root *werg- "to do."
+1670s, from Latinized form of Greek dēmiourgos, literally "public or skilled worker, worker for the people," from dēmos "common people" (see demotic) + -ergos "that works," from ergon "work" (from PIE root *werg- "to do").

 The title of a magistrate in some Peloponnesian city-states and the Achæan League; taken in Platonic philosophy as a name for the maker of the world.
 In the Gnostic system, "conceived as a being subordinate to the Supreme Being, and sometimes as the author of evil" [OED].
 Related: Demiurgic; demiurgical (c.
 1600); demiurgeous.